 Parents are required to support the health and safety of the whole school community by adhering to the following:

-- Ensuring that children are well before bringing them to school each day, including checking their temperature
+- Ensuring that children are well before bringing them to school each day.

 - Not sending in any children displaying Covid-19 symptoms

 - Informing school of any suspected Covid-19 infection as soon as possible